Skip to main content

 csv, xls, xlsx*

-*Note: Code Interpreter can operate on any file type, but ChatGPT Enterprise mostly common defaults to CI for the ones above
+*Note: Code Interpreter can operate on any file type, but ChatGPT Enterprise most commonly defaults to CI for spreadsheets

 jpg, png